iamdimitarkolev7/Server-Manager/README.md

-# To-Do-List
+# Server-Manager
-Spring Boot ToDo List application
+Server management app using Spring Boot and Angular